joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 We are going to make a few edits:

-* Feel free to update the Title, to match your company or Teams
+* Feel free to update the Title to match your company or Teams
-* Add in the WebJEA-Admins group earlier _(include the Domain Name)_, into the permitted group's session - this controls access for ALL scripts.
+* Add in the WebJEA-Admins group earlier _(include the Domain Name)_ into the permitted group's session - this controls access for ALL scripts.

 Note the: \\\\ for each path that is required.
-If you get a syntax error, when attempting to load the WebJEA webpage, this is most likely missing.
+If you get a syntax error when attempting to load the WebJEA webpage, this is most likely missing.

 ![](/uploads/webjea_democonfig.png)

-Save the config file and relaunch the WebJEA webpage, it should now load without prompting for a username and password.
+Save the config file and relaunch the WebJEA webpage.
+It should now load without prompting for a username and password.

 Set the PowerShell execution policy on the machine to Unrestricted, so you can run any PowerShell scripts on it: